MUSIC CAN CHANGE THE SCORE

-MacPhail’s nearly 50 year old program continues to be the pacesetter in the field of early childhood music, now serving more than 3800 children through over 30 community organizations.
+MacPhail’s 50-year-old program continues to be the pacesetter in the field of early childhood music, now serving more than 3800 children through over 30 community organizations.

 Students in MacPhail’s Learning with Music program at Wilder Child Development Center showed a 25–40% increase in pre-reading skills and a 15–20% increase in pre-math skills after just one year of participation.

 Levels the playing field